AndersWestman/esphome-docs/components/sensor/pulse_meter.rst

 for the :doc:`pulse counter component </components/sensor/pulse_counter>`.
 Rather than counting pulses over a fixed time interval, the pulse meter sensor measures the time between pulses.
 The precise manner in which this is done depends on the ``internal_filter_mode`` option.
 This leads to a higher resolution, especially for low pulse rates, as the pulse counter sensor is limited by the number of pulses within a time interval.

+From the second detected pulse and on after (re)boot or ``timeout`` the pulse meter sensor (pulses/min) will publish a new value after every detected pulse, compered to the fixed ``update_interval`` in the pulse counter.
+The total sensor (if configured) will always publish a new value after every detected pulse.

 Here's a comparison of the two sensors.
 The pulse meter is the smoother line.
 Both are set to an update interval of 10 seconds (using the ``update_interval`` and the ``throttle_average`` option respectively):

 .. figure:: /images/pulse-counter_vs_pulse-meter.png